mjbeaumont/mealcloud-demo/README.md

 # Restaurant Ordering App

 ## Introduction
 This is the front end code for a prototype of a re-usable restaurant ordering app.
 The backend can be found [here](https://www.github.com/mjbeaumont/mealcloud-portal).

-This was used to pitch the idea of a re-usable ordering platform that could embedded in the overall design of a restaurant's website to allow them to accept online orders quickly.
+This was used to pitch the idea of a re-usable ordering platform that could embedded in the overall design of a restaurant's website to allow them to accept online orders quickly, and was created in under a month.
+It is a WIP.

 See [DEMO](https://mealcloud.beaumontwebdev.com)